 Save money and cut down on waste.
 The Element Smart Thermostat can help you save money every month.
-The thermostat is designed to learn your habits and adapt to your needs.
+The thermostat learns your habits and adapts to your needs.
 If you usually turn up the heat before settling in to binge on your latest Netflix obsession, this thermostat might click on before you can grab a blankie.
-Not only does it provide extra comfort, but it cuts down on wasted energy because it knows when you’re home and when you’re not.

 Vivint Smart Home Compatibility

-On a broad scale, Vivint is currently compatible with only Nest and Amazon Echo.
+On a broad scale, Vivint is currently compatible with only Google Nest and Amazon Echo.